sparksp/phills.me.uk/content/consent-form/_index.md

   {{< form/fieldset legend="Medical Details" >}}
     <p>Please detail below any physical, mental or medical conditions that may affect the participant's ability to participate in the activities being provided or <strong>state <q>none</q> if no issues</strong>.
 (Please discuss with me if you are unsure about this).</p>

     {{< form/textarea name="medical-details" label="Medical Details" required="yes" autocomplete="off" >}}
   {{< /form/fieldset >}}

   {{< form/fieldset legend="Emergency Contact" >}}
     <p>Please provide the name and phone number of someone I can contact if you have an emergency and are unable to contact someone yourself.</p>

     {{< form/text name="emergency-name" label="Emergency Contact Name" required="yes" autocomplete="section-emergency name" >}}
     {{< form/tel name="emergency-tel" label="Emergency Contact Number" required="yes" autocomplete="section-emergency tel" >}}
   {{< /form/fieldset >}}

   {{< form/fieldset legend="Participation Statement" >}}
+    <p>Climbing can be mentally and physically demanding, with inherent risks and hazards.
+Our activities are run and supervised by appropriately qualified and experienced instructors.
+All necessary safety equipment is provided, this equipment is regularly checked and maintained.
+Small injuries (e.g., cuts and bruises) are likely, but more serious injuries cannot be ruled out.
+The instructor(s) will strive to keep you safe.
+Listen to them, and ask them if you have any questions.
+You may stop participating at any time.
+You must bring suitable clothing, food and drink.
+You must not be intoxicated.</p>
     <p>The <abbr title="British Mountaineering Council">BMC</abbr> recognises that climbing and mountaineering are activities with a danger of personal injury or death.
 Participants in these activities should be aware of and accept these risks and be responsible for their own actions.</p>

     {{< form/checkbox name="participation-statement" required="yes" >}}
       By ticking this box, you agree that the participant details above are correct and that you understand this Participation Statement.
     {{< /form/checkbox >}}
   {{< /form/fieldset >}}

   {{< form/fieldset legend="COVID-19 Statement" >}}
-    <p>I have taken all necessary precautions to keep you and myself safe from COVID-19, however cannot fully guarantee there will be no contamination.
-I will be adhering to the social distancing guidelines set out by the government, and the safety recommendations set out by our governing bodies at all times.<p>
+    <p>Your instructors will take all necessary precautions to keep you and themselves safe from COVID-19, however we cannot fully guarantee there will be no contamination.
+Your instructors will be adhering to the social distancing guidelines set out by the government, and the safety recommendations set out by our governing bodies at all times.
+When activities are taking place outside face coverings will not be required unless social distancing cannot be maintained.<p>

     {{< form/checkbox name="covid-statement" required="yes" >}}
       By ticking this box, you agree not to attend the course if you have symptoms of COVID-19 or have been advised to self-isolate by NHS Track & Trace.
     {{< /form/checkbox >}}